-- 10% for your name, other team member names if you are working on a group. - 10% for introduction or motivation so I understand what is the problem. - 10% for quality of writing (clarity, organization, flow, etc.) - 10% for correctness and completeness of your proposed method. - 10% for correctness and completeness of results by using the R package.
+- 5% for your name, other team member names if you are working on a group. - 5% for a title of your report. - 10% for introduction or motivation so we understand what is the problem. - 10% for quality of writing (clarity, organization, flow, etc.) - 10% for correctness and completeness of your proposed method. - 10% for correctness and completeness of results by using the R package.

-Again, the final R package and a short report of how to use the R package is due on Mon Dec 10 (11:59 pm).
+Again, the final R package and a short report of how to use the R package is due on Mon Dec 9 (11:59 pm).
 One team only need to submit one copy of report (e.g., html file) and R package (e.g., tar.gz file).
 They should be submitted electronically via canvas https://elearning.ufl.edu.